anas-en-naqadi/Ai-Api-Generator/README.md

 [![React](https://img.shields.io/badge/React-18.2-blue.svg)](https://reactjs.org/)
 [![Fastify](https://img.shields.io/badge/Fastify-4.24-green.svg)](https://www.fastify.io/)

+> ⚠️ **Note**: This is a **proof of concept (POC)** project demonstrating AI-powered API generation.
+It's not production-ready and should be used for learning and experimentation purposes.

 **API Generator** is a fullstack application that automatically generates REST API endpoints from functional descriptions.
 Simply describe what you want your API to do, and the AI generates the TypeScript code, creates a secure endpoint, and provides complete documentation.

 ## ✨ Features